Dynamics of superconducting pairs in the two-dimensional Hubbard model

 From $A_{\rm nor}(\omega)$, we extract a key feature of the superconducting state, i.e. the superconducting gap $2\Delta_{\rm sc}$.
 It is the minimum energy to break a Cooper pair.
 We estimate $\Delta_{\rm sc}$ as the half distance between the position of the coherence peaks in $A_{\rm nor}(\omega)$ [circles in Fig.~\ref{fig:intro}(b)].

-From $A_{\rm an}(\omega)$, which for $d$-wave superconductivity is real and odd in frequency, we extract key features of the dynamics of the superconducting pairs, namely the frequency intervals where pairing occurs and their relative contribution to pairing.
-To do that, first we extract the frequency intervals where $A_{\rm an}(\omega)$ is positive [shaded blue regions in Fig.~\ref{fig:intro}(c)].
+From $A_{\rm an}(\omega)$, which for $d$-wave superconductivity is real and odd in frequency~\cite{Alexis_PRB2015}, we extract key features of the dynamics of the superconducting pairs, namely the frequency intervals where pairing occurs and their relative contribution to pairing.
+To do that, first we extract the frequency intervals where $A_{\rm an}(\omega)$ is positive [shaded dark blue region in Fig.~\ref{fig:intro}(c)].
 These are the frequencies that contribute to pairing processes (i.e. pair-forming).
-Similarly, the frequencies over which $A_{\rm an}(\omega)$ is negative contribute to depairing processes (i.e. pair-breaking).
+Similarly, the frequencies over which $A_{\rm an}(\omega)$ is negative contribute to depairing processes (i.e. pair-breaking) [shaded pale blue region in Fig.~\ref{fig:intro}(c)].
 Second, we calculate the corresponding areas between $A_{\rm an}(\omega)$ and the frequency axis [colored areas in Fig.~\ref{fig:intro}(c)] to identify the relative contribution to pairing for each frequency range, as explained in the following paragraph.

 To show that positive and negative anomalous spectral weight determines the frequency range where pairing and depairing arise, we can turn to the behavior of the cumulative spectral weight of the order parameter $I_{F}(\omega)$ [Fig.~\ref{fig:intro}(d)].
-In the limit $\omega \rightarrow \infty$, $I_F(\omega)$ converges to the superconducting order parameter $|\Phi|$ (horizontal grey line) [see also supplemental Fig.~S6].
+In the limit $\omega \rightarrow \infty$, $I_F(\omega)$ converges to the superconducting order parameter $|\Phi|$ (horizontal grey line) [see also supplemental Fig.~S2].
 At low temperatures, $I_F(\omega)$ is approximately the integral of $A_{\rm an}(\omega)$ over the positive frequencies, i.e. $I_F(\omega) \approx \int_{0}^{\omega} \frac{d\omega'}{2\pi} A_{\rm an} (\omega')$.
 Hence, positive anomalous spectral weight $A_{\rm an}(\omega)$ enhances $|\Phi|$ and thus is pair-forming, whereas negative weight depletes $|\Phi|$ and thus is pair-breaking.
 Hence, we can extract the pair-forming (pair-breaking) frequencies from the frequency ranges where $I_F(\omega)$ is increasing (decreasing).
 Similarly, we can extract the contribution to pairing (depairing) from the difference between a maximum (minimum) value of $I_F(\omega)$ and its preceding minimum (maximum) value.

+This physical interpretation of $A_{\rm an}(\omega)$ and $I_F(\omega)$ has been tested in the BCS and Eliashberg cases in Ref.~\cite{Kyung:2009}.